klahrich/chiefhustler/content/posts/sunlight-financial.md

 ### How did I hear about this company?

-Someone on [CommonStock](https://commonstock.com/post/a87bc4bf-fc03-4d6d-9fcd-417de86f7191) shared that he was down 60% on the stock.
+Someone on [CommonStock](https://commonstock.com/post/a87bc4bf-fc03-4d6d-9fcd-417de86f7191) shared that they were down 60% on the stock.
 I looked at the chart and holy moly, that's a brutal beatdown!

 ![sunl-chart](/images/sunl-chart.png)